-As well as having a diverse offering of trails, good snow cover and being an all-round performer, the lift lines are non-exsistant for most of the season!
-Additionally the nightlife and culture at Jackson Hole is second to none.
+As well as having a diverse offering of trails, good snow cover and being an all-around performer, the lift lines are non-existent for most of the season!
+Additionally, the nightlife and culture at Jackson Hole is second to none.
 This resort is the perfect place for a university ski trip.

-These are the best ski resorts in USA!
+These are the best ski resorts in the USA!